Nanolx/NanoDroid/doc/PseudoDebloat.md

 `nanomod-overlay --update`

 This needs to be done in normal environment.
-If you're in **TWRP** you'll have to manually mount `/magisk`.
+If you're in **TWRP** you'll have to manually mount `/magisk` (you may use the `mount-magisk` script from the git repo for this purpose).

 For more options, check